IoT-gamer/pico-ble-secure/README.md

 ## Migration Guide

-### Version 1.X to 2.X
+### Version 1.0.1 to 1.1.0

-The 2.X version introduces a new way to handle connection events and automatic pairing.
+Version 1.1.0 introduces a new way to handle connection events and automatic pairing.
 Here are the key changes:

 1. **Connection Callbacks**: Register connection and disconnection callbacks through BLESecure instead of BTstack:
    ```cpp